ihfc-iugg/hfqa_tool/README.md

 ### Directly
 - Download jupyter notebook or python version of the code.
 Run on related environment.
 - Run all sections of the code.
 Descriptions and guidelines are provided with the code.
 - When prompted with `Please enter the file directory:`, provide the directory/location of your Heatflow data files.
-This can be done in the last section (*12. hfqa_tool function*) of the code, both in [Vocabulary_check](https://git-int.gfz-potsdam.de/chishti/heatflow-quality-analysis-code/-/blob/Vocabulary_check/Vocabulary_check.ipynb) code, and [Combined_score](https://git-int.gfz-potsdam.de/chishti/heatflow-quality-analysis-code/-/blob/Quality_score/Combined_score.ipynb) code.
+This can be done in the last section (*12. hfqa_tool function*) of the code, both in [Vocabulary_check](https://git-int.gfz-potsdam.de/chishti/heatflow-quality-analysis-code/-/blob/Vocabulary_check/Vocabulary_check.ipynb), and [Combined_score](https://git-int.gfz-potsdam.de/chishti/heatflow-quality-analysis-code/-/blob/Quality_score/Combined_score.ipynb) code.
 - If running on Linux or Mac OS, use forward slashes /.
 On Windows, backward slashes \ will work fine when assigning your directory.
 - Get results in the same folder :)
 ### Cloning .git